Dipnetting from boat in Woods Canyon

 The fish smoking techniques most people use are more for flavor and texture than for long-term preservation of the catch.
 Smoked fish can be frozen or canned for long-term preservation.

 The University of Alaska Fairbanks Cooperative Extension Service has a number of publications to help you with canning and smoking your catch.
-CDA president Chuck Derrick has a smoked canned salmon recipe that's pretty tasty.
+Former CDA president Chuck Derrick has a smoked canned salmon recipe that's pretty tasty.

 Other Resources